nuodb/nuodb-helm-charts/stable/database/README.md

 # NuoDB Database Helm Chart

 This chart starts a NuoDB database deployment on a Kubernetes cluster using the Helm package manager.
+To start a second database under the same NuoDB Admin deployment, start a second database using the same instructions with a new database name.

-## TL;DR;
+## Command

 ```bash
 helm install nuodb/database
 ```

-## Prerequisites

-- Kubernetes 1.9+
-- PV provisioner support in the underlying infrastructure (see `storage-class` chart)
-- An existing NuoDB Admin cluster has been provisioned

 ## Installing the Chart